 That which sees is not the mind.
 That is why Osho has us begin with watching anything.
-In the beginning it is helpful to watch the clouds passing, watch the leaves falling, watch a stream flowing or even watch the traffic of cars.
+In the beginning, it is helpful to watch the clouds passing, watch the leaves falling, watch a stream flowing, or even watch the traffic passing.
 This is watching the outside world but it is the beginning.

 We can then move to watching the activities of the body, watching without identification.
 This is the magic of the walking meditation.
 It is allowing us to experience watching the body walking which is strengthening the watcher, the one that sees.

-The above description is Osho’s directions but it has also been my own experience of meditation.
+The above presents Osho’s directions but it has also been my own experience of meditation.

-Although I must say that there was a long period of time in which I thought I didn’t need to meditate regularly because I meditated all day long, that was a delusion.
-Although it was not harmful because it was just an extended period of watching the outside.
-But at some point I could no longer ignore the quiet invitation to begin to sit and watch the inner world on a regular basis.
-I was not watching because of some duty to practice; I was watching as an exploration as an experiment.
+Although I must say that there was a long period of time in which I thought I didn’t need to meditate regularly because I meditated all day long.
+That was a delusion.
+It was not harmful because it was just an extended period of watching the outside.
+But at some point, I could no longer ignore the quiet invitation to begin to sit and watch the inner world on a regular basis.
+I was not watching because of some duty to practice, I was watching as an exploration, as an experiment.
 Now I am sitting for the sheer joy of it.

-So we can begin from exactly where we are, this very moment, by watching what we are capable of, and slowly, slowly the watchingness deepens.
-We are also very fortunate because Osho has devised his active meditations to jumpstart this awakening and he has illustrated 112 meditation techniques, that are doors in.
-And finally he has distilled all meditation down to the art of watching, witnessing.
+So, we can begin from exactly where we are, this very moment, by watching what we are capable of and slowly, slowly the watchingness deepens.
+We are also very fortunate because Osho has devised active meditations to jumpstart this awakening, and has illustrated 112 meditation techniques that are doors in.
+And finally, he has distilled all meditation down to the art of watching, witnessing.